The Promise (Galgut novel): Plot

 In 2004, Anton is in a loveless marriage with his childhood sweetheart, Desirée, and heavily in debt, while Astrid is married to her second husband and Amor is working as a nurse in an HIV ward in Durban, where she lives with her long-term girlfriend.
-Despite Amor's appeals, the promise has not been honoured, and Astrid and Anton continue to resist her.
+Despite Amor's appeals, the promise has not been fulfilled, and Astrid and Anton continue to resist her.
 Secretly, Astrid has been having an affair with her husband's business partner, and after being denied penance by her priest during confession, is murdered in a hijacking.
-Before her funeral, Amor makes a final appeal to Anton to fulfil their father's promise, but when she refuses to support his plan to sell some of the land on their farm, the matter is unresolved, and Amor returns to Durban, never to see Anton again.
+Before Astrid's funeral, Amor makes a final appeal to Anton to fulfil their father's promise, but when she refuses to support his plan to sell some of the land on their farm, the matter is unresolved, and Amor returns to Durban, never to see Anton alive again.

 In 2018, Anton has sunk into alcoholism and deep depression due to his failed marriage, impotence, trauma over the killing of a civilian in the army, and the feeling that he has wasted his life.
-One night, after getting into a fight with Desirée in a drunken stupor, Anton commits suicide.
+One night, after getting into a fight with Desirée in a drunken stupor, Anton (perhaps accidentally) kills himself.
 Amor, now living in Cape Town after leaving her girlfriend and her job in Durban, is finally informed of his death by Salome.
 Now the only surviving member of her family, she gifts the now-derelict family farm to Desirée, minus Salome's house, which she legally transfers to her, finally fulfilling her mother's promise.
-She also gives Salome her share of her father's inheritance, which she has refused to touch up to this point.
+However, a recent land claim on the plot by a family that was forcibly removed during the apartheid era means that Salome might lose her ownership shortly after acquiring it.
+Amor also gives Salome her share of her father's inheritance, which she has refused to touch up to this point.